This add-on is operated by JAWS DB, LLC

 After provisioning the add-on it’s necessary to locally replicate the config vars so your development environment can operate against the service.

-Though less portable it’s also possible to set local environment variables using export JAWSDB_MARIA_URL=value
+> Though less portable it’s also possible to set local environment variables using `export JAWSDB_MARIA_URL=value`.

-Use the Heroku Local command-line tool to configure, run and manage process types specified in your app’s Procfile.
-Heroku Local reads configuration variables from a .env
+Use the Heroku Local command-line tool to configure, run and manage process types specified in your app's [Procfile](procfile).
+Heroku Local reads configuration variables from a `.env` file.
+To view all of your app's config vars, type `heroku config`.
+Use the following command to add the JAWSDB_MARIA_URL values retrieved from heroku config to your `.env` file.

 $ heroku config -s | grep JAWSDB_MARIA_URL >> .env